 Back to the HomePage.

-This page describes how to run any of the planner configurations based on Fast Downward that participated in IPC 2011.
+This page describes how to run any of the planner configurations based on Fast Downward that participated in IPC 2011 and the two Fast Downward Stone Soup portfolios from IPC 2018.
 Before reading this page, it is strongly recommended that you familiarize yourself with the information on ObtainingAndRunningFastDownward and PlannerUsage.

 What is the relationship between "Fast Downward" and the IPC 2011 planners based on Fast Downward?